cosmos/cosmos-sdk/docs/architecture/adr-069-gov-improvements.md

 To maintain compatibility with the existing endpoints, the voting options will not be stored in the proposal itself and each option will be mapped to [`v1.VoteOption`][5].
 A multiple choice proposal will be stored as a [`v1.Proposal`][5].
 A query will be available for multiple choice proposal types to get the voting options.

-Multiple choice proposals do not need additional governance parameters.

 ### Votes

 As mentioned above [multiple choice proposal](#multiple-choice-proposal) will introduce an additional vote option: `SPAM`.